 Currently a timber yard – the land was for sale most of last year before being relisted with a new agency, Savills, two months ago (story continues below).

-Industrial pocket rezoned for high density dwellings
+Industrial pocket rezoned for high density housing

 The Amendment C161 rezoning allows for the construction of eight level buildings over 1.7 hectares between 395-429 Albert Street.

+The addresses are currently configured with low rise warehouses and terrace homes.
 The area is unique for the inner-city suburb being surrounded by parkland (Clifton Park to its north and east and Gilpin Park to the south).